 The trailed woods here are really quite stunning, and now that you’ll keep your feet dry (see work party, above), it’s worth a walk around if you have nothing better to do.

-It just occurred to me that all three trails featured on this page are suburban trails.
-That is, they all have trailheads across the street from residential homes.
+It just occurred to me that three of the four trails featured on this page are suburban trails.
+That is, they have trailheads across the street from residential homes.
 As with the Ian Clarke Preserve, I wasn’t expecting much here.
 Especially when I parked and noticed that I’d have to traverse a side yard to get going.
 I never like doing that, but you gotta do what you gotta do.

 So I did.

 The trail took me into the young woods straight to a left-right split.
 The trail forms a loop around a fairly unexciting pond that is being overtaken by phragmites.
 There are a ton of birds at the far end of the property, which is always nice.
 That’s pretty much all that’s going on here.

 Which makes the fact that it is a very well-cleared and cared for trail a little bit weird.
 It’s clear that someone gets through here fairly regularly and not only trims back the brush and invasives, but also clears treefall and repairs the bog bridges and whatnot.

 A kind neighbor?
 A Boy Scout troop?
 An industrious beaver?

 Whoever it is, hats off to them for making this 12-minute jaunt around a stagnant suburban pond more enjoyable than I thought it would be.

 This one takes some effort.
 The trailhead is along the Farmington Canal Heritage Trail, the 84-mile multi-use path from Northampton, MA to New Haven.
 Granted, if you park at the access lot on Copper Hill Road, it’s only a pleasant half-mile walk or so.